 - IRB member leaves the meeting room during discussion and voting.

 - IRB member is not counted towards quorum.

 3.8.2 Designated Reviewers for Expedited Review

-IRB members who are IRB Chair designated reviewers for initial or continuing review of research protocols, reports of noncompliance, protocol deviations, unanticipated problems, and amendment requests that qualify for expedited review will self-identify any COI that they may have with the research or PI.
+IRB members (including experienced IRB staff members) who have been designated by the IRB Chair as reviewers for initial or continuing review of research protocols, reports of noncompliance, protocol deviations, unanticipated problems, and amendment requests that qualify for expedited review will self-identify any COI that they may have with the research or PI.
 In such cases, the review responsibility will be reassigned to another experienced IRB member.

 3.8.3 Examples of IRB Member COI

 IRB members are considered to have a conflict of interest if they: